top of page

 Boutique Law

 Each has strengths and weaknesses.
-Each will change and evolve as deals as the inevitable mishaps occur.
+Each will change and evolve as the inevitable mishaps occur.
 But investors will face risks that should be carefully assessed, before becoming capital committed.

 Consumer Law Firms